RAdityaBaradwaj/CSC510_G20/proj2/routedash/README.md

 ## Features delivered
 - **Full authentication** – register/login customers and restaurants backed by the Express API (JWT cookies).
-- **Route planner** – capture origin/destination via Google Directions, adjust a “ready to eat” slider, and preview a live map.
+- **Route planner** – capture origin/destination via Google Directions, adjust a "ready to eat" slider, and preview a live map.
 - **Registered restaurants only** – recommendations and browse views surface the real restaurants from the backend (no dummy data).
 - **Menu + checkout** – pull live menus, build a cart, and create an order record that drives the order-status screen.
 - **Merchant dashboard** – restaurant users can add sections/items, toggle availability, and see changes reflected instantly for travelers.
+- **Gas/EV Stop Integration** – find and add gas stations or EV charging stations along your route.
+Select vehicle type (Gas/EV) in your profile, adjust refueling time independently from mealtime, and add stations as waypoints to your route.
+- **Route management** – add restaurants and gas/EV stations as stops, view complete route overview, and export to Google Maps with all waypoints in order.

 ## Getting started